robercano/3Dengine/README.md

     FXAA2 is my own implementation of FXAA based on Timothy Lottes paper
 * Text rendering using TrueType fonts
 * Walk, Fly and FreeFly cameras implemented with quaternions
-* Goraud and flat illumination shaders
+* Goraud and flat illumination shaders (perhaps outdated, only goraud is used)
 * Phong and Blinn-Phong reflection model shaders
 * Simple shader demo effect for render targets (waves)
-* Dynamic lights support
+* Dynamic lights support: point light, spot light and direct light
+* Shadow map support for all dynamic lights
+* Common game loop with input, time and screen management

 # Current set of demos
 * Anti-aliasing methods showcase demo (FXAA, FXAA2, MSAA and SSAA)
 * FXAA and FXAA2 side by side comparison
-* Dynamic lights demo
+* Point lights demo
 * Toon shader demo
+* Shadow maps demos with direct light, point light and spot light

 ## In the pipeline
-* Windows support
-* Shadow mapping
+* Scene support so user can define a scene and rendering happens automatically from the camera view
+* Automatic shadow map frustum calculation for shadow map rendering
+* Cascade shadow maps
 * Ambient occlusion
 * Mipmaps support
-* Refactoring for common game loop
 * OBJ object importer tool: it converts from OBJ to custom binary format for the engine
 * Bump-mapping
 * Portals implementation
-* More shaders effect like bloom effect
+* More shaders effects like bloom effect
 * Extra anti-aliasing filters: CMAA, TXAA, MLAA
 * Anisotropic filtering support and showcase
 * Deferred rendering pipeline